sveri/closp/README.md

 In dev mode changes the clojure code will be recompiled and reloaded on page refresh.
 The same is true for the templates.
 Theoretically this results development without server restarts.

-## CLJX support

-Closp will automatically compile cljx <https://github.com/lynaghk/cljx> files in the `cljx` folder and add them to the clj / cljs classpath.

 ## Clojurescripth with figwheel